Mystaras/ctf-writeups/23-m0lecon-teaser/pwn/SmallStringStorage/README.md

     long[] key = this.key;

     while(true) {
-        //NOTE: I am not sure why they named the variable `last`
-        //      Should have been called target or something int last = pos;
+        int last = pos;
         //NOTE: Looks for the next page in the bucket pos = pos + 1 & this.mask;
         long curr;

         while(true) {